Great Escape (amusement park): History

-In 1984, The Great Escape opened the Steamin' Demon, the first of its eventual seven roller coasters.
-The showpiece attraction at The Great Escape is the Comet.
-Re-opened at The Great Escape in 1994, this roller coaster already had a 41-year history as The Comet at Crystal Beach (an amusement park near Niagara Falls, Ontario).
-It was saved shortly after the park closed down forever after the 1989 season.
-Charley Wood, the owner of Great Escape Fun Park and Fantasy Island in Grand Island, New York, successfully bid for The Comet and it sat in storage for a few years in Fantasy Island before making its way to the park in Queensbury, NY and reopening in 1994.
-Roller coaster enthusiasts recognize it as one of the best wooden roller coasters in North America.
+In 1984, the park introduced Steamin' Demon.
+In 1994, the park would open another roller coaster, The Comet.
+The Comet already had a 41-year history of operation at Crystal Beach Park in Niagara Falls, Ontario.
+After the park's closure, Charles Wood, the owner of The Great Escape Fun Park and Fantasy Island in Grand Island, New York, successfully bid for The Comet.
+It sat in storage for a few years at Fantasy Island before making its way to The Great Escape Fun Park.

-In 1996, Charles Wood sold the park to Premier Parks who would later go on to purchase the Six Flags company.
-Unlike many parks during that time, Great Escape was not rebranded or flagged as a Six Flags park.
+In 1995, the park's water park, then known as Splashwater Kingdom, was introduced.
+In 1996, Charles Wood sold the park to Premier Parks, who would later go on to purchase the Six Flags company.
+Unlike most of the other parks owned by the company, Great Escape was not rebranded as a Six Flags park immediately following this purchase, and would not take on the Six Flags name until 2019.